landhb/DrawBridge/README.md

 ![logo](https://github.com/landhb/Trigger/blob/master/img/logo.PNG?raw=true)

 A layer 4 Single Packet Authentication (SPA) Module, used to conceal TCP ports on public facing machines and add an extra layer of security.
+Please read the corresponding [article](https://www.landhb.me/posts/bODdK/port-knocking-with-netfilter-kernel-modules/) for a more in-depth look at the design.

 ## Demo